Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/taskmaps/stanzamap_1.md

 All active nodes now support **nested path inputs**, preparing the system for sandboxed builders, higher-order tools, and recursive overlays.

-Two additional slots are reserved as placeholders to preserve structural completeness and support future nodal variants.
+One final slot is reserved as a placeholder to preserve structural completeness and support future nodal variants.

 ---